Quantum secure non-malleable-extractors: Preliminaries

-All isometries considered in this paper are safe on classical registers that they act on.
-Isometries applied by adversaries can be assumed w.l.o.g as safe on classical registers, by the adversary first making a (safe) copy of classical registers and then proceeding as before.
+\end{definition} All isometries (or in general CPTP maps) considered in this paper are safe on classical registers that they act on.
+CPTP maps applied by adversaries can be assumed w.l.o.g as safe on classical registers, by the adversary first making a (safe) copy of classical registers and then proceeding as before.
 This does not reduce the power of the adversary.